are instrumental methods of detection so useful?

 concentration of solution of a substance that absorbs uv

-chromatography (gc/glc) can be used to analyse liquid mixtures which can be
+chromatography (gc/glc) can be used to analyse liquid mixtures

 of the substance under investigation is injected and vapourised